 How We Can Help:

-If your pet goes missing, immediately file a report with our partner, www.helpinglostpets.com This is a FREE international database (Canada and the U.S) where your dog’s description and photo will be stored until he is safely home.
+If your pet goes missing, immediately file a report with our partner, Pet FBI at www.petfbi.org.
+This is a FREE international database (Canada and the U.S) where your dog’s description and photo will be stored until he is safely home.
 This enables our volunteers to watch for potential matches with found dog reports.
 Our volunteers will also create a free flyer and post it to our social media sites including Facebook and Twitter, which have large, local followings.
 In some states we are also available for free consultations with more tips and advice especially if it becomes necessary to humane trap your scared lost dog.
 We have a series of articles on our website that explains the trapping process in detail.

 Please read through our website articles for more tips and ideas which may help you in your search.